WISVCH/dienst2/README.md

 ## Production deployment

-Keel automatically deploys the `master` branch to the CH Kubernetes cluster.
+The `master` branch should be automatically deployed to the CH Kubernetes cluster through GitHub Actions and Flux.

 ## API